-The Bayside District Amateur Radio Society (BDARS) is centered in the bayside area of Brisbane.
+The Bayside District Amateur Radio Society (BDARS) is centred in the bayside area of Brisbane.
 We welcome those interested in amateur radio, short wave listening and related electronic communications.
 The interests of our members are diverse – covering HF, VHF, satellites, homebrewing, digital techniques and even good old ragchewing.

 The wonderful hobby of amateur radio encompasses about three million people worldwide and is a truly international pastime.